top of page

 Prepare kids for what’s to come!

 Let children know what to expect at a gathering but don’t paint things as good or bad: Say, “Children will wear costumes.”
-Then tell them what they WILL enjoy.
-“You will play fun games.”
+Then tell them what they WILL or MAY enjoy.
+“The throwing games you may enjoy.”

 Try these approaches: